Repo 105

 How to Read and Interpret It

-Direct observation of Repo 105-style transactions is difficult because they are embedded in repo financing disclosures.
+Direct observation of Repo 105-style transactions is difficult because they are embedded in broader repo financing disclosures.
 Key signals to watch:

 Historical Context

-The term entered the public lexicon in March 2010 when the Lehman Brothers bankruptcy examiner's report, authored by Anton Valukas, revealed that Lehman had used Repo 105 transactions to move approximately $50 billion in assets off its balance sheet at each quarter-end in the months leading to its September 2008 collapse.
-Lehman's net leverage ratio appeared to fall from roughly 13.9x to 12.1x in Q1 2008 due to these maneuvers, artificially reassuring investors and counterparties about the firm's financial health during the peak of the credit cycle stress.
-The scandal prompted the SEC and FASB to tighten repurchase accounting rules under ASU 2011-03, narrowing the conditions under which repo transactions can be classified as sales.
+The term entered the public lexicon in March 2010 when the Lehman Brothers bankruptcy examiner's report, authored by Anton Valukas, revealed that Lehman had used Repo 105 transactions to move approximately $50 billion in assets off its balance sheet at each quarter-end in the months preceding its September 2008 collapse, figures that grew from roughly $38.6 billion in Q4 2007 to $49.1 billion by Q1 2008.
+Lehman's reported net leverage ratio appeared to fall from approximately 13.9x to 12.1x in Q1 2008 solely due to these maneuvers, artificially reassuring investors and counterparties about the firm's financial health at the peak of credit cycle stress.
+Senior management, including the CFO, received internal reports explicitly describing the program's leverage-reduction effect.

 Limitations and Caveats